 Don’t Hand Detectives a Loose-Leaf Folder of Papers

 “If you show up and throw a loose-leaf folder on their desk and expect them to jump at your case, you will not be very successful,” said Adams.
-“Also, don’t expect them to drop their entire case load to immediately go over your investigation.
-Being proactive, making an appointment, and being cognizant of the volume of work that they are tasked with is very important.”
+“Also, don’t expect them to drop their entire caseload to immediately go over your investigation.
+Being proactive, making an appointment, and being cognizant of the volume of work that they are tasked with is important.”
 As we continue to educate the law enforcement sector on how professional retail LP people are, it’s paramount that we are diligent when it comes to documentation, organization, and thoroughness.

-“Presenting your case to law enforcement is a make or break phase of the investigative process,” explained Adams.
+“Presenting your case to law enforcement is a make-or-break phase of the investigative process,” explained Adams.
 “It’s critical to ensure the presentation is organized and essentially gift-wrapped for your audience.”
 Adams always equipped his case files in chronological order with: